Welcome to SleepDisorderHelp.com!

-If you or your child have one or more of these symptoms of a major sleep disorder, then it is important that you continue to read below to find out what to do.
+If your child or teenager has one or more of these symptoms of a major sleep disorder, then it is important that you continue to read below to find out what to do.
 Let us reassure you that most major sleep disorders are usually corrected quickly and successfully once you know which of the 84 possible sleep disorders you or your child might have.
 With accurate identification comes the right recommendations or treatment to correct the problems quickly, which we can give you here at this website if you are interested.

 However, major sleep disorders need to be identified and corrected as soon as possible because most of them cause either cognitive (memory and processing problems), learning, behavioral, and/or health problems.
-These sleep problems can significantly impair your child's school performance, or if you are an adult, your work performance, career success, and cause major health problems.
+These sleep problems can significantly impair your child's school performance, health and safety.